Rotatable Antenna-Enabled Wireless Communication: Modeling and Optimization: Abstract

 \section{Abstract}

 In this paper, we propose a new rotatable antenna (RA) model to improve the performance of wireless communication systems.
-Different from conventional fixed antennas, the proposed RA system can flexibly and independently alter the three-dimensional (3D) boresight direction of each antenna to achieve a desired array directional gain pattern.
+Different from conventional fixed antennas, the proposed RA system can flexibly and independently alter the boresight direction of each antenna via mechanical or electronic means to exploit new spatial degrees-of-freedom (DoFs).
 Specifically, we investigate an RA-enabled uplink communication system, where the receive beamforming and the boresight directions of all RAs at the base station (BS) are jointly optimized to maximize the minimum signal-to-interference-plus-noise ratio (SINR) among all the users.
 In the special single-user and free-space propagation setup, the optimal boresight directions of RAs are derived in closed form with the maximum-ratio combining (MRC) beamformer applied at the BS.
-Moreover, we analyze the asymptotic performance with an infinite number of antennas based on this solution, which theoretically proves that the RA system can achieve a higher array gain than the fixed-antenna system.
 In the general multi-user and multipath channel setup, we first propose an alternating optimization (AO) algorithm to alternately optimize the receive beamforming and the boresight directions of RAs in an iterative manner.
 Then, a two-stage algorithm that solves the formulated problem without the need for iteration is proposed to further reduce computational complexity.
+Moreover, we extend the channel model to incorporate polarization effects and frequency-selective fading while catering to antenna boresight rotation.
 Simulation results are provided to validate our analytical results and demonstrate that the proposed RA system can significantly improve the communication performance as compared to other benchmark schemes.